Balsamic-roasted red onions Bursting with flavor, these oven-roasted morsels will make any dish shine

 - Step 1: Peel the onions, making sure to leave the root ends intact.
 Slice the onions in half lengthwise, right through the root end.
 Cut each half into 1 1/4″ slices, cutting again through the root end so that the layers of the onions stay together.

-- Step 2: Place the onion slices in a non-stick roasting pan large enough to hold them in a single layer.
+- Step 2: Place the onion slices in the roasting pan.
 Drizzle with the balsamic and olive oil.
 Sprinkle with the salt and pepper.
-Carefully toss with your fingers until the slices are well coated with the oil.
+Carefully toss with your fingers until the slices are well coated with the oil and spread in a single layer.
 Cover the pan tightly with aluminum foil and bake for 15 minutes until the onions are tender.
 Remove the foil.
 Carefully turn the onion slices over.
 Return to oven and bake uncovered for 15 to 20 additional minutes, until the onions are golden-brown.
 Remove from the oven and transfer to a bowl or platter.
 Use with your recipe of choice or serve as a condiment.